 Because of this, in the ever-growing world of e-commerce, the success of many small to middle-sized businesses is heavily dependent upon their shipping and the choices they make revolving around the transportation of their goods.
 The vast majority of smaller to medium-sized e-companies utilize LTL, (less-than truckload shipping) for the transport of their goods, but many do not fully understand who to go to about LTL shipping in the most cost-effective manner.
 Below we will break down LTL freight shipping, the costs associated, and give tips on how to save on shipping via LTL.

 You might be wondering what specifically LTL shipping refers to; technically, it references any shipment that does not fill a regular 48 – 53 ft trailer.
 While many larger companies generally ship via TL (truckload), most smaller companies do not ship in such large bulk.
-Because of this, TL is not a cost-effective means of transport, since you are required to rent out the entire space, whereas with LTL you must only pay for the area of the truck that your cargo fills.
+Because of this, FTL is not a cost-effective means of transport, since you are required to rent out the entire space, whereas with LTL you must only pay for the area of the truck that your cargo fills.
 So, if you only have enough goods to fill up a tenth of a truck, you pay for a tenth of the space, and then other companies rent out the other space for their goods.
-LTL shipments generally range from 100-5,000 pounds, but can go as high as 20,000 lbs in some cases and generally fills up less than seven pallet spots.
+LTL shipments are generally less than 4,000 pounds and generally fill up less than seven pallet spots.